 "The last I knew she was with Mum and Dad," Ron said.
 "Where have you looked?"

 "I'll go check."
 Hermione put down the book and Ron lifted his head.
 She got up and went into the girl's stairwell, and Harry dropped next to Ron, who had sat up.

 "Why is she reading Hogwarts: A History?"
-Harry asked, examining the book.
+Harry asked, glancing at the book.